eonrider/eonrider.github.io/index.md

 ### 📈 *Big Tech*
 I am wary of the power *Big Tech* has in our lives and their place in mass surveillance and censorship.
 I used to use Google, Microsoft and Facebook products without a second thought just like the average consumer.

 I now barely use any Google services directly.
 Some of the Google products I still use, I access through software that act as proxies.
 I use a de-Googled phone.
 I use [Fedora](https://getfedora.org/) on my daily driver and a debloated installation of Windows 10 for gaming. ([ProtonDB](https://www.protondb.com/) is an awesome project by Valve which will hopefully bring freedom to all the gamers dependent on Windows.
 Also, yes...
 [DRM](https://www.fckdrm.com/)...)
 I have deleted my Facebook account and no longer use WhatsApp.
-I keep in contact with all the important people in my life through [Signal](https://signal.org/).
-(I am also a fan of [Threema](https://threema.ch/en/).)
+I keep in contact with all the important people in my life through [Signal](https://signal.org/) and [Threema](https://threema.ch/en/).

 I am concerned about Amazon's direct role in mass surveillance particularly through their Ring products.

+There are several projects out there that act as decentralised alternatives to the centralised behemoths we have today which I'm fascinated by their way of governance.
+Some examples include [Mastadon](https://joinmastodon.org/) (federated Twitter), [PeerTube](https://joinpeertube.org/) (federated YouTube) and [Matrix](https://matrix.org/) (federated chat not too distant from a platform like Discord).

 ### 🔐 Basic Digital Practices Everyone Should be Following
 The average person in developed countries [spends several hours per day exposing themselves in the digital world](https://blog.rescuetime.com/screen-time-stats-2018/) without having any understanding of the threats posed to them.
 Admittedly, I used to use the internet with little regard for my privacy and security.
 One e-mail address I no longer use is associated with over 10 compromised accounts according to [HIBP](https://haveibeenpwned.com/)!